reviewboard/rbtools/docs/rbtools/rbt/commands/post.rst

 .. note::

    There are two ways that ClearCase repositories may be configured on the Review Board server.
-If the repository is using the community-driven ClearCase backed, review requests may only contain changes from a single VOB.
-If the repository uses the newer VersionVault backend, changes may span across multiple VOBs.
+If the repository is using the legacy, community-driven ClearCase backend, review requests may only contain changes from a single VOB.
+If the repository uses the modern Power Pack-based backend, changes may span across multiple VOBs.

 .. _`Power Pack`: https://www.reviewboard.org/powerpack